In the Garden Blog

 Extend the planting season with a straw bale cold frame!

-Here’s a great way to bale garden in a small area as well as extend the season.
-Take 6 bales and place them in a rectangular shape, with two bales on the sides and one for each end.
-If you can find an old window or storm door to fit over the opening in the middle, you now have a cold frame for growing greens early (or just make one with PVC pipe or 2×2’s and cover with clear plastic).
+Here’s a great way to bale garden in a small area and extend the season.
+Place six bales in a rectangular shape, with two bales on the sides and one for each end.
+If you can find an old window or storm door to fit over the opening in the middle, you now have a cold frame for growing greens early (or make one with PVC pipe or 2x2s and cover it with clear plastic).

 Add compost and loamy topsoil in the middle.
 Grow greens in the middle early, harvest, and then look to grow potatoes in the middle as the spring season warms (no cover).
 When the weather warms, plant the top of the bales like you usually would with summer veggies.

-As the season winds down, harvest the potatoes, and then replant greens in the middle, using your cover as the weather gets colder, extending your green season right into early winter.
-But, maybe more depending on the weather.
+As the season winds down, harvest the potatoes and replant greens in the middle, using your cover as the weather gets colder, extending your green season into early winter.
+But, more depending on the weather.

 Cincinnati Gardening Made Simple!
 Have a question?
 Ask our experts!